BitSain/ZTDEditor-SAMP/README.md

 ## Credits
 - 'Zamaroht' Nicolás Laurito (Author and Creator of version v1.0.0)
 - BitSain (Repository creator and project continuer from v1.0.0)
+- nexquery (Code for importing textdraws from one of his tde projects was reused)
 - Y_Less (YSI includes & sscanf2)
 - JaTochNietDan (filemanager plugin)
 - oscar-broman (strlib)